MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can edit site code using **Visual Studio Code for the Web**.
+From the design studio, you can edit site code using **Visual Studio Code for the Web**.
 This feature allows you to edit a single page's content, custom CSS, and custom JavaScript.

 Visual Studio Code for the Web provides a free, zero-install Microsoft Visual Studio Code experience running entirely in your browser, allowing you to browse site code and make lightweight code changes quickly and safely.
 For more information: [Visual Studio Code for the Web experience.](https://code.visualstudio.com/docs/editor/vscode-web)